-The banking industry is embracing the digital age: transforming online platforms to better serve customer, and driving revenue are now a top priorities.
+The banking industry is embracing the digital age.
+Top priorities have shifted to a focus on transforming online platforms to better serve customers and to drive revenue.
 BMO’s planned upgrades to existing services would dramatically change its customers’ experience online, so it was looking for a way to mitigate any trouble its customer might face.

 BMO was looking for a solution to the challenges impacting its support teams, while not overwhelming development with new features for in-product help.
 BMO’s helpdesk was already at capacity with support calls, and with planned upgrades to services, was not equipped to handle the increase in incoming requests.